SarahBeecroft/Intro2HPC/_episodes/22-array.md

 > > echo "My input file is ${FILENAME}"
 > > ```
 > Then test out your script with `sbatch named_array.sh`
 > It should launch your jobs the same way as with the numbered array!
-Check with `squeue -u username`
+Check with `squeue -u username`.
 > You can also check the output files with `less`.
-Press `q` to exit out of `less`
+Press `q` to exit out of `less`.
 > {: .solution}
 {: .challenge}